A guide to making homemade pasta, according to professional chefs - CNN Underscored

 ‘Flour + Water: Pasta’ by Thomas McNaughton (starting at $4.99; amazon.com)

-When you’re ready to graduate to some advanced pasta-making, both Pandel and Conley suggest McNaughton’s inventive recipes are a great source of inspiration.
+When you’re ready to graduate to some advanced pasta making, both Pandel and Conley suggest McNaughton’s inventive recipes are a great source of inspiration.

 ‘Essentials of Classic Italian Cooking’ by Marcella Hazan (starting at $6.99; amazon.com)